Pet hotel business plan for starting your own business

 5.2.3 Celebrities & VIPs

-Given their lifestyles and work schedules, celebrities and VIPs usually utilize pet grooming facilities at pet hotels, so they do not have to do it themselves.
-This customer group is an important source of dog boarding business income.
+Given their lifestyles and work schedules, celebrities and VIPs usually utilize pet grooming facilities at pet hotels.
+Since they cannot take care of their pets at all times, they are expected to be a viable important source of dog boarding business income.

 5.2.4 College Students

-Students usually bring in their pets to get their haircuts given the academic workload.
-Students are also recurring customers of pet accessories.
+Students are expected to bring in their pets to get them haircuts, cleaned, and groomed.
+Students are also expected to be the recurring customers of pet accessories.

 Market Analysis | |||||||